nicholaswunz/JEB-commentary-database/README.md

 - Simulation studies with no data obtained from the literature.
 - Experimental studies with a component of comparative studies.
 - Editorial comments.
-- Phylogenetic comparison with no detail on analysis, or reviews which use/adapted phylogenetic trees from other studies.
+- Phylogenetic comparison with no formal analysis, or reviews which use/adapted phylogenetic trees from other studies.
+- Methodology papers

 ## Journals included
 - Behavioural Ecology